 Why does this work?
 According to Lever’s customer data, candidates are more likely to reply to second or third emails rather than first reach outs, and Engineering talent can sometimes take up to eight emails to take action!
 Only messaging a candidate once can be a missed opportunity.

 A drip campaign is different from just emailing the candidate directly multiple times though, in that it’s planned and organized ahead of time and at scale.
-This makes it easy to execute with many candidates at once and ensure no one slips off the radar!
+This makes it easy to execute with many candidates at once and ensures no one slips off the radar!

 As a Recruitment Marketer, it may be your role to set these up on behalf of your recruiters or to provide your recruiters with the info and training to be able to execute on these one-to-one drip campaigns on their own.